Commedia dell'arte: Influence in performance art

 The expressive theatre influenced Molière's comedy and subsequently ballet d'action, thus lending a fresh range of expression and choreographic means.
 An example of a commedia dell'arte character in literature is the Pied Piper of Hamelin who is dressed as Harlequin.

 Music and dance were central to commedia dell'arte performance, and most performances had both instrumental and vocal music in them.
 Brighella was often depicted with a guitar, and many images of the commedia feature singing innamorati or dancing figures.
 In fact, it was considered part of the innamorati function to be able to sing and have the popular repertoire under their belt.
 Accounts of the early commedia, as far back as Calmo in the 1570s and the buffoni of Venice, note the ability of comici to sing madrigali precisely and beautifully.
 The danzatrice probably accompanied the troupes and may have been in addition to the general cast of characters.
-For examples of strange instruments of various grotesque formations, see articles by Tom Heck, who has documented this area.

 The works of a number of playwrights have featured characters influenced by the commedia dell'arte and sometimes directly drawn from it.
 Prominent examples include The Tempest by William Shakespeare, Les Fourberies de Scapin by Molière, The Servant of Two Masters (1743) by Carlo Goldoni, the Figaro plays of Pierre Beaumarchais, and especially The Love for Three Oranges, Turandot and other fiabe by Carlo Gozzi.
 Influences appear in the lodgers in Steven Berkoff's adaptation of Franz Kafka's The Metamorphosis.